VertigoRay/VertigoRay.github.io/_posts/2009-12-16-firefox-bookmarks-toolbar-icons-only.md

+---
+layout: post
-# Firefox Bookmarks Toolbar: Icons Only
+title: Firefox Bookmarks Toolbar: Icons Only
+author: VertigoRay
+img: //i.imgur.com/EGaOxxn.jpg
+comments: true
+tags:
+- Firefox
+- Bookmarks
+---
 Ever want to get rid of the text next to the icons on your bookmarks toolbar in Firefox?

 I was looking over a co-workers shoulder the other day and noticed that his bookmarks toolbar had no text next to the icons!!